jackiehjm/stx-docs/doc/source/introduction/terms.rst

   network.

   By default, controllers use the management network for boot/install of other nodes in the OpenStack cloud.
 If this optional network is used, all node types are required to be connected to the PXEBoot network.

   A PXEBoot network is required for a variety of special case situations:

   - Cases where the management network must be IPv6:

     - IPv6 does not support PXEBoot.
-Therefore, IPv4 PXEBoot network must be configured.
+Therefore, you must configure an IPv4 PXEBoot network.

   - Cases where the management network must be VLAN tagged: